Relief sought for tobacco, sugarcane growers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MARDAN: Anjuman-e-Kashtkaran, KP, president Niamat Shah Roghani on Monday demanded the federal and provincial governments to provide relief to the growers of tobacco and sugarcane crops.
+MARDAN: Anjuman-e-Kashtkaran, Khyber Pakhtunkhwa, president Niamat Shah Roghani on Monday demanded the federal and provincial governments to provide relief to the growers of tobacco and sugarcane crops.

+He expressed these views while talking to the media at Mardan Press Club.

+Naimat Shah said that due to the wrong policies of government, the growers of tobacco and sugarcane were facing losses.

+Naimat Shah demanded the government to provide relief to the farmers and also waive off the agricultural tax, loans and Abyana tax.
+He also demanded the government to provide interest-free loans to farmers.

-MARDAN: Anjuman-e-Kashtkaran, KP, president Niamat Shah Roghani on Monday demanded the federal and provincial governments to provide relief to the growers of tobacco and sugarcane crops.
+MARDAN: Anjuman-e-Kashtkaran, Khyber Pakhtunkhwa, president Niamat Shah Roghani on Monday demanded the federal and provincial governments to provide relief to the growers of tobacco and sugarcane crops.

+He expressed these views while talking to the media at Mardan Press Club.

+Naimat Shah said that due to the wrong policies of government, the growers of tobacco and sugarcane were facing losses.

 Comments